Why news subscriptions feel like a burden to young people

 First, interviews and media diaries showed that people actively looked for news on a regular basis (from a couple of times per week to several times per day), and that over time they had gravitated to free options (such as podcasts, TV, radio, and free national news sites) as more online news organizations began charging for content.

-Second, many participants talked about regularly checking sites that had subscriptions (from their local newspaper to ), and that even if they lacked access because they didn't pay for it, they had workaround strategies: e.g., borrowing a login, reading social media comments to get the gist of an article, or relying on family and friends.
+Second, many participants talked about regularly checking sites that had subscriptions (from their local newspaper to The New York Times), and that even if they lacked access because they didn’t pay for it, they had workaround strategies: e.g., borrowing a login, reading social media comments to get the gist of an article, or relying on family and friends.
 Key here is that “such strategies were mobilized for specific stories or issues, not as a general habit.”
-But still: that people would go to such lengths to get access to a paywalled story of interest suggests that, “far from being ‘avoiders,' non-subscribers can be both willing and interested in orienting themselves toward the public through news.”
+But still: that people would go to such lengths to get access to a paywalled story of interest suggests that, “far from being ‘avoiders,’ non-subscribers can be both willing and interested in orienting themselves toward the public through news.”

 The third contextual point is that the researchers did not find any connection between people not paying for news and an overall opposition toward the idea of paywalls for news.
-“On the contrary, informants expressed awareness of declining revenues and decreasing print readership, and recognized news providers' need to charge for content.”
+“On the contrary, informants expressed awareness of declining advertising revenues and decreasing print readership, and recognized news providers’ need to charge for content.”
 That said, study participants were frustrated that certain types of news — particularly news they saw as vital for everyone to see, such as stories about Covid-19, accidents, or elections — were not freely accessible for non-subscribers.

 Why young people don’t pay for news